 When Walter Bunot was born on 22 April 1869, in Salt Lake City, Salt Lake, Utah, United States, his father, Joseph Aimee Auguste Bunot, was 41 and his mother, Louisa Richard, was 34.
 He married Sarah Ann Ralph on 19 April 1894, in Logan, Cache, Utah, United States.
 They were the parents of at least 5 daughters.
-He lived in Calls Fort, Box Elder, Utah, United States in 1920 and World in 1930.
+He immigrated to British Columbia, Canada in 1897 and lived in Riverside, Bingham, Idaho, United States in 1914 and Calls Fort, Box Elder, Utah, United States in 1920.
 He died on 15 April 1932, in St John, Tooele, Utah, United States, at the age of 62, and was buried in Salt Lake City Cemetery, Salt Lake City, Salt Lake, Utah, United States.

 Do you know Walter?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account